P-VS/MEHBfMRI/README.md

 2. Slice time correction for HyperBand
 Slice timing is done based on a matrix containing the slice timings for each file.
 These slice timings can be found in the json file.
 This json file is created during the conversion of your data from dicom to nifti using toolboxes such as dicm2nii (https://github.com/xiangruili/dicm2nii).

-This toolbox is written by dr. Peter Van Schuerbeek from UZ Brussel.
+This toolbox is written by dr. Peter Van Schuerbeek from UZ Brussel (VUB, Belgium).